GuhaAG/paypay-test/DesignTest/Solution.md

 - Micro services enable us to elastically scale horizontally in response to incoming network traffic into the system.
 - And a distributed stream processing pipeline scales in proportion to the load.

-High level architecture of analysis system is as below :
+High level system architecture of analysis system is as below :

 ![High level Architecture](./HighLevelArchitecture.png)